COVID-19 UPDATE: Due to the current COVID-19 pandemic the conference grant application process is closed until further notice.

-Once the application has attended the conference/event, they will need to provide:
+Once the applicant has attended the conference/event, they will need to provide:

 - A short (500 word max) account of the event and photographs if possible, which can be used for a blog on the Society's website or as a feature with the Society's monthly newsletter or Gazette.

-We will pay the Conference Grant once the items above have been received.
+The Conference Grant will be paid once the items above have been received.

 “I gained invaluable experience, research insights and networking opportunities at the conference which will serve me well moving forward and I look forward to applying these to my ongoing research in Trinity College and presenting future work at upcoming Nutrition Society meetings.”